spuder/spuder.github.io/_posts/2015-11-4-upgrade-chef-windows.markdown

 ![](http://cl.ly/image/3O0B2W1W2V2P/Screenshot%202015-11-04%2008.12.42.png)

 Then create a target list that includes the nodes you want to update.
-Unfortunatly you need to add these nodes by hand, or query from active directory.
+Unfortunately you need to add these nodes by hand, or query from active directory.
 Again, you can find these nodes like so:

     knife search "role:web-default"  -a chef_packages.chef.version

+You could alternativly save to a .txt or .csv file and import that into PDQ

+    knife search node 'version:12.4.*' | grep 'Node Name' | awk '{print $3}' > /tmp/nodes.txt

 ![](http://cl.ly/image/3S3S3k0r0F2P/Screenshot%202015-11-04%2008.51.24.png)